aaldridge81/shopping-cart/README.md

 ## shopping-cart
-Shopping Cart Project to print receipt for customer's at your grocery store
+Shopping Cart Project to print receipt for customers at your grocery store

 ## Prerequisites